-At OCBC (M) Group, our corporate values - Lasting Value, Integrity, Forward-Looking, Respect and Responsibility - together with our risk principles guide the approach in the management of our risk exposures.
+At OCBC (M) Group, our corporate values and risk principles are firmly embedded in the way we manage risk.

-We have established a risk management framework that encompasses good governance, sound policies, robust lines of defence, right expertise as well as significant investments in technology, underpinned by a corporate culture that demands accountability and ownership as well as high ethical standards.
-This then ensures that the risks taken are:
+Our risk management framework encompasses good governance, sound policies, robust lines of defence, right expertise and continuous investment in human resources, technology and digital capabilities.
+The framework is underpinned by a strong corporate culture that demands accountability, ownership and ethical standards to ensure that the risks we take are:

-- consistent with our corporate strategy and within established risk appetite; - well-understood, evaluated and supported by robust quantitative analyses and stress testing; - adequately compensated with expected returns; - managed holistically by evaluating risk interactions across the different risk types; - efficiently and comprehensively captured, aggregated and reported; - reviewed by an independent risk function with adequate resources, authority and expertise; and - accompanied by contingency plans to ensure resilience against potential crises or unexpected events
+- consistent with our corporate strategy and guided by established risk appetite; - adequately compensated and meets our risk-return expectations - well-understood, evaluated qualitatively and supported by robust quantitative analyses and stress testing; - managed holistically by evaluating risk interactions across the different risk types - efficiently and comprehensively captured, aggregated and reported - · reviewed by an independent risk function with adequate resources, authority and expertise - accompanied by contingency plans to ensure resilience against potential crises or unexpected events